Top 10 Crypto Wallets Compared

 2. Are You Trading Lots?

-If you’re hodling, then cold storage is probably best for you.
+If you’re holding, then cold storage is probably best for you.
 Just leave your money in the wallet and (hopefully) wake up one day to see your coins mooning.
 If you’re planning to trade lots (daily or weekly), a hot wallet on an exchange will make your life easier.
 It’s better to trade there – especially given the lower fee structure per trade.

 3. Do You Want Something Fancy?